anyaschukin/RainFall/README.md

 Still in settings click Storage > Right of "Controller: IDE" there is a CD icon with a + sign (add optical drive).
 Click Add Disk Image, and select *RainFall.iso*.

-Click start to start the VM, once runnning it should show the VM IP address and prompt user to login.
+Click Start to start the VM, once runnning it should show the VM IP address and prompt user to login.

 ### SSH connect